rhit-netsos/netsec-public/docs/labs/prelab.md

   (hostA) $ ping -c1 10.11.1.5
   ```

+Make sure to adjust the IP address to the value you see in the `ping` command
+above or the Docker compose file you have on hand.

 ## Bi-directional communication

 Next, let's make sure we can communicate both ways between A and B. You will